 3. Classic Rectangle and Lap Pools

-If your home is luxurious and traditional, then a classic rectangle is one of the best options as the pool’s straight lines will not overpower the property’s ageless elegance; in fact, those clean edges will reinforce the architecture’s magnificence, creating an even greater aura of sophistication.
+If your home is luxurious and traditional, then a classic rectangle pool’s straight lines will not overpower the property’s ageless elegance; in fact, those clean edges will reinforce the architecture’s magnificence, creating an even greater aura of sophistication.

 But don’t let your imagination stop there.
 Rectangular pools are the little black dress of pool design.
 In fact, many designers prefer to use this shape for non-traditional homes because it never goes out of style and will always coordinate perfectly with its surroundings.
-Rectangular pools can fit into a variety of locations, including contemporary, urban, and pastoral.
 When joined with an infinity edge or a perimeter overflow, this type of inground pool shape takes on even more character and allows the pool to truly become one with the setting.

-In addition to gracefully enhancing a home’s property, a rectangular pool can also be put to work.
+A rectangular pool can also be put to work.
 Many people enjoy using the pool for exercise and swimming laps.
 A lap pool is an excellent option for those who want more out of their pool than a place to dip their toes or float away the day.
 Built to accommodate a swimmer’s strokes and turns, a lap pool can be whatever length and width the user deems necessary.
-But don’t think that your pool must be utilitarian in looks—use your professional pool designer’s flair for the visual and keep the aesthetic around the pool in line with the rest of the property so the pool can also be the home’s showpiece.
-By simply changing the design to create an “L” shape, the pool can be the best of both worlds: for those swimming laps, there is the straightaway, and for those wishing to play water volleyball or basketball, there is a separate wading area for fun and games.
+And, by changing the design to an “L” shape, get the best of both worlds and accommodate a lap-swimming area and a fun and games area.
+But don’t think that your pool must be utilitarian in looks—use your professional pool designer’s flair for the visual to keep the pool as the home’s showpiece.

 4. Freeform Pools

-Freeform pools live up to their name: Because their contours do not have to obey the rules of geometry, they can become whatever the designer visualizes, making them ideal for most properties.
+Freeform pools live up to their name; because their contours don’t have to obey the rules of geometry, they can become whatever the designer visualizes, making them ideal for most properties.
 Homes in natural, tropical, or rustic settings are exceptional candidates because freeform pools blend in seamlessly with their surroundings, morphing into the setting and appearing to be organic in origin.
 With imaginative landscaping, hardscaping, and lighting, a freeform pool can mimic a tropical lagoon, a secret oasis, or a tranquil waterway.

-Freeform pools are also excellent choices for homeowners who want to incorporate a pool into an asymmetrical space that is already developed.
+Freeform pools are also excellent choices for homeowners who want to incorporate a pool into an asymmetrical space that’s already developed.
 The designer will finish the pool to match the surroundings, thus keeping the poolscape in sync with the entire outdoor space.

 5. Geometric Pools

-Geometric pools rely on mathematics for their sharp good looks, and like the geometric gems created by the cubist masters, they instantly become enduring works of art.
+Geometric pools rely on mathematics for their sharp good looks.
 Coupled with special design features like fountain bubblers, vanishing edges, overflows, and spillways, this type of swimming pool is the choice for those seeking the ultimate in haute couture.

-Full of squares, rectangles, triangles, and other carefully formulated shapes, geometric pools are best suited for contemporary or modern properties.
-They become an extension of the home’s ascetic appeal, providing the perfect counterpart to the property’s overall beauty—which is the reason why geometric pools also work well in desert or other Spartan environments.
+Full of squares, rectangles, triangles, and other carefully formulated shapes, geometric pools are best suited for contemporary properties.
+They provide the perfect counterpart to the property’s overall beauty—which is why geometric pools also work well in desert or other Spartan environments.

-Normally, one would think that a freeform pool would work best in a lush setting, and while this is true, a geometric pool’s ability to complement an often austere setting is one of the reasons that many designers gravitate to this type for desert homes.
-Against the browns and tans of an arid backdrop, a geometric pool works in the same way it does in a modern or contemporary setting: it enlivens the environment’s simple splendor.
+Many designers gravitate to a geometric pool for desert homes for its ability to complement an austere setting.
+Against the browns and tans of an arid backdrop, a geometric pool works the way it does in a modern or contemporary setting: it enlivens the environment’s simple splendor.
 To make it really pop against the neutral tones, many designers finish this type of inground pool in vivid, sparkling glass tile or splashy hues of plaster.